harshnipane/Fake-News-Detection/README.md

 Where TP = True Positives, TN = True Negatives, FP = False Positives, and FN = False Negatives.

 After fitting the model on dataset upon Jupyter Notebook, the Accuracy comes out to 0.9157, or 91.57%.
-That means our model is doing a great job of identifying Fake news
+That means our model is doing a great job of identifying Fake news.